 Blessed with substantial success, the Wilsons dedicated a meaningful part of their wealth to Huey and Angelina Wilson Foundation.

 Blessed with substantial success, the Wilsons dedicated a meaningful part of their wealth to Huey and Angelina Wilson Foundation.
-Their son Denver and granddaughters, Andrea and Reneé, are trustees of the Foundation.
-Their daughter, Dianne, recently stepped down as a trustee, and their son John was also a trustee of the Foundation prior to his death.
+Their granddaughters, Andrea and Reneé, are trustees of the Foundation.
+Their daughter, Dianne, recently stepped down as a trustee, and their sons John and Denver were also trustees of the Foundation prior to their deaths.
 The family, along with trustees appointed from the community, continues the legacy of Mr. and Mrs. Wilson through stewardship of the gift left to the community.

 HAVE A QUESTION?